Fun Games, Essential Outdoor Activities for Child's Gross Motor Skill

-- Nature walks - In most cities such walks are offered by the local zoo.
+- Nature walks - In most cities, such walks are offered by the local zoo.
 You can create a nature walk even if you have a park near your house.
 Take your children and their friends and walk around the park.
 Invite their moms too.
 Make it a picnic.
 Help them identify the local trees, plants, flowers, birds and insects.
-They could even sit and draw or colour if you plan and take some worksheets.
-Those living near the sea can take them to the beach and build sand castles.
+They could even sit and draw or color if you plan and take some worksheets.
+Those living near the sea can take them to the beach and build sandcastles.

 - Martial art for discipline and concentration

 - Tri cycle and bicycle ride